 Single Economic Market (SEM)

-Under the Single Economic Market concept, the New Zealand and Australian Governments are intensifying efforts to remove regulatory barriers to firms operating in both markets.
+Under the 2009 Single Economic Market concept, the New Zealand and Australian Governments have been working to remove regulatory barriers to firms operating in both markets.
 The aim is to create a more seamless trans-Tasman business environment.

 State Intellectual Property Office of the People’s Republic of China (SIPO) – IPONZ bilateral arrangement

 IPONZ and SIPO signed an arrangement to strengthen cooperation on operational intellectual property matters in 2014.
 The arrangement provides a platform for collaboration including sharing operational practices and IP awareness information to help businesses trading in both countries.

 Both IPONZ and SIPO agree that, while the offices differ in size, they face similar operational issues and share mutual interest in raising IP awareness and contributing to international patent systems discussions.